Mezo-hx/HeapsTutorial/docs/Tutorial/ProjectStructure.md

 the AMD64 version and the i386 version

-AMD64 is for x64 bit computers, while i386 is for x86 or x36 bit computers
+AMD64 is for x64 bit computers, while i386 are for x86 or x36 bit computers